meisru/meisru/README.md

 I'm a passionate computer science student with an aspire to become a full-stack developer.
 My vision is to create impactful and valuable websites and applications.

-I am very enthusiastic about making the technical and visual elements of digital products come to life.

 📫 **How to reach me**:

 - [Linkedin](https://www.linkedin.com/in/rody-aleidan-9a479b2b0/)